alpha-dragon-org/dragon-module4-clusterAnalysis/README.md

   The number of distinct wallets within the cluster.
 There may be multiple values to fetch, depending on the total # of active clusters.
   **Example Output:** `4`

+- **Total # of inactive clusters**
+  The total number of clusters that are no logner holding token supply, ie. all have sold to 0%.
+   **Example Output:** `12`

 - **Metadata for each inactive cluster**

   - **# of wallets in cluster**
   The number of distinct wallets within the cluster.
-There may be multiple values to fetch, depending on the total # of active clusters.
+There may be multiple values to fetch, depending on the total # of inactive clusters.
   **Example Output:** `4`

 ### Module Output